AnaWhatever16/cartographer_without_ros/README.md

 # What did we do

+There are 2 mains (for now): yaml and lua implementation

 In the main script you will find the implementation of a SLAM execution using a fake trajectory.
-You can modify the yamls to change parameters.
+You can modify the yamls or lua files to change parameters.
 To execute the example, clone the repo and then:
 ```
 cd /path/to/cartographer_without_ros
 mkdir build && cd build
 cmake .. && make -j4
-./fake_trajectory
+./fake_trajectory_yaml # or ./fake_trajectory_lua
 ```

 # WIP